TuringLang/docs/markdown/10_diffeq.md

+---
-# Bayesian Estimation of Differential Equations
+title: Bayesian Estimation of Differential Equations
+permalink: /:collection/:name/
+---

 Most of the scientific community deals with the basic problem of trying to mathematically model the reality around them and this often involves dynamical systems.
 The general trend to model these complex dynamical systems is through the use of differential equations.
 Differential equation models often have non-measurable parameters.
 The popular “forward-problem” of simulation consists of solving the differential equations for a given set of parameters, the “inverse problem” to simulation, known as parameter estimation, is the process of utilizing data to determine these model parameters.
 Bayesian inference provides a robust approach to parameter estimation with quantified uncertainty.